its-janvi/Data-cleaning-with-SQL/README.md

 # Data-cleaning-with-SQL
-his repository contains a data cleaning project in SQL, focusing on the layoffs.csv dataset.
+This repository contains a data cleaning project in SQL, focusing on the layoffs.csv dataset.
 The purpose of this project is to demonstrate the process of importing data into a SQL database and performing various cleaning operations to ensure data quality and consistency.

-#Dataset
+##Dataset
 The dataset used for this project is layoffs.csv, which presumably contains information about layoffs.
 It may include columns such as employee ID, department, date of layoff, reason for layoff, etc.

-Steps
+##Steps
 1. Importing Data
 To start the data cleaning process, the first step is to import the layoffs.csv dataset into a SQL database.
 This can be achieved using various methods such as using SQL's built-in IMPORT functionality or using third-party tools.